Nikon D610 vs Sony A6500

-The Nikon D610 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and October 2016.
+The Nikon D610 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and October 2016.
 The D610 is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D610) and an APS-C sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on a full frame (D610) and an APS-C (A6500) sensor.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (50 percent) than the Nikon D610.
 Moreover, the A6500 is substantially lighter (47 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D610) and the Sony E-Mount Lens Catalog (A6500).
 Mirrorless cameras, such as the A6500, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the D610 gets 900 shots out of its EN-EL15 battery, while the A6500 can take 350 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6500 can be charged via the USB port, which can be very convenient when travelling.